 Hiding a frame

-You can also hide a frame from the Frames toolbar:
+You can also hide a frame from the frames panel:

-⚠️ Board owner can’t copy or duplicate a hidden frame until the frame is revealed.
+⚠️ Board owner/co-owner can’t copy or duplicate a hidden frame until the frame is revealed.

-⚠️ Please note that hiding a frame does not conceal comments on it.
+⚠️ Please note that hiding a frame does not conceal comments on it and its title.

 To reveal a hidden frame, click the eye icon on the context menu.